arturkasperek/zaliczenie-programowanie/README.md

 Project requirements
 =============
-To run project You need Windows 7 or highter version.
+To run project You need Windows 7 or highter version and Chrome browser.
 You also need Visual Studio Communnity(free version).

 Boost install
 =============